-- Regular contact after services by the minister, pastoral key worker and Sunday club leader.
-Programmed one-to-one meetings between the volunteer and the leader once a term. - An 'open door' policy by the Sunday club leader and pastoral key worker, allowing volunteers to call on him/her when they have need (set boundaries by perhaps publicising a list of hours when you can be contacted). - Regular meetings of all staff and volunteers of the project/area of work, to chat/let off steam/enjoy time out together all valuable for team building. - Occasional meetings of volunteers with a third party, without the leader present. - Occasional social events a way of rewarding everyone's hard work i.e. a party, lunch together, an away day. - Prayer support 'prayer achieves the impossible' - The encouraging and motivating effects of personal prayer support cannot be over stated.
+- Regular after services by the minister, pastoral key worker and activity leader. - Programmed one-to-one meetings between the volunteer and the leader once a term. - An 'open door' policy by the activity leader and pastoral key worker, allowing volunteers to call on them when they have a need (set boundaries by perhaps publicising a list of hours when you can be contacted). - Regular meetings of all staff and volunteers of the activity, to chat/let off steam/enjoy time out together - all valuable for team building. - Occasional meetings of volunteers with a third party, without the leader present. - Occasional social events a way of rewarding everyone's hard work i.e. a party, lunch together, an away day. - Prayer support 'prayer achieves the impossible'

+The encouraging and motivating effects of personal prayer support cannot be overstated.
 Prayer fuels our service to God and can be arranged through on a one-to-one basis, in house groups, team meetings (another means of building the team), and on a larger scale by praying for the team in services before they leave.

-Thanks and Reward - volunteer Sunday
+• Thanks and Reward - volunteer Sunday

-'Encouragement costs so little to give but is priceless to those who receive it'

-Giving public recognition to the work of a project can not only serve to raise the profile of its work but also provide the means to congratulate the workers on their achievements and encourage them in their faithful service.
+'Encouragement costs so little to give but is priceless to those who receive it' Giving public recognition to the work of a project can not only serve to raise the profile of its work but also provide the means to congratulate the workers on their achievements and encourage them in their faithful service.